-Munambam land dispute: Kerala HC stays order quashing appointment of Judicial Commission
+Munambam land dispute: Kerala HC stays order quashing appointment of judicial commission

-Kochi, Apr 7 (PTI) A division bench of the Kerala High Court on Monday stayed the order of a single judge that had nullified the appointment of a juddicial commission by the state government to probe the Munambam land dispute.
+Kochi, Apr 7 (PTI) The Kerala High Court on Monday stayed the order of a single judge that had nullified the appointment of a judicial commission by the state government to probe the Munambam land dispute.

 A Division Bench comprising Chief Justice Nitin Jamdar and Justice S Manu passed the interim order while considering an appeal filed by the state government challenging the single-judge verdict delivered on March 17.